sunomura/commercialization-public/manufacture/desktop/windows-setup-installing-using-the-mbr-or-gpt-partition-style.md

 1. Reboot the PC in legacy BIOS-compatibility mode.
 This option lets you keep the existing partition style.
 For more info, see [Boot to UEFI Mode or Legacy BIOS mode](boot-to-uefi-mode-or-legacy-bios-mode.md).

-2. Reformat the drive for UEFI by using the GPT partition style.
+2. Configure your drive for UEFI by using the GPT partition style.
 This option lets you use the PC’s UEFI firmware features.

-    You can do this yourself by reformatting the drive using the instructions below, or if you need to preserve the data, use a third-party utility to convert the drive to GPT format.
+    You can preserve your data and convert the drive using the [MBR2GPT tool](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt).
+You can also choose to reformat the drive using the instructions below.
+Reformatting will erase all the data on the drive.

 ## <span id="Why_should_I_convert_my_drive_"></span><span id="why_should_i_convert_my_drive_"></span><span id="WHY_SHOULD_I_CONVERT_MY_DRIVE_"></span>Why should I convert my drive?